jonathanmorgan/context_text/README.md

 <!-- TOC -->

 context_text is a django application for capturing and analyzing networks of news based on articles.
-In order for database migrations to work, you need to use 1.7.  south_migrations are present, but they won't be updated going forward.
+In order for database migrations to work, you need to use 1.7+.  south_migrations are present, but they won't be updated going forward.

+It is built upon and depends on the base context django application: [https://github.com/jonathanmorgan/context](https://github.com/jonathanmorgan/context)

 # Installation and configuration